PropellerAero/propeller-ppk-spec/README.md

 ### Metadata file requirements

-Propeller PPK will validate that each RINEX file uploaded meets the following requirements
+Propeller PPK will validate that each CSV file uploaded meets the following requirements

 | Field                                                     | Description                                                                                                                                                                                                                                                          |
 | --------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |